 A specific harm that they do is to mimic colorful food for marine animals, who eat them until their stomachs are so full of indigestible plastic that there is no room for real food and they starve.

 This, in a nutshell, is the story of global plastic waste.
 It represents a huge assault on our planet.
 But is the existence of unwanted debris the only, or even the main, waste of planetary resources?
 Hardly!
 No one in this field will ever mention the loss of raw materials, primarily petroleum but occasionally natural gas, or the gigantic waste of resources used in thousands of global factories to create the resins or to extrude the resins into short-term usable goods.
 In this society, driven by the personal or corporate profit motive, anything that can produce a profit is allowed – even encouraged – and the effect on living victims, nature or the planet is just an externality that others must bear or suffer from.
 Nothing is to be done.
 The profit motive rules uber alles.

 The authorities seem to have nothing to contribute to the discussion on solving problems of global plastic excess.
 Here is an article from C&E News April 16, 2018 presuming to sum up solutions.
 Indeed!
 Solutions!
 No institution will allow itself to face solutions.
 Solutions threaten the primacy of rich and powerful corporations and their prostituted politicians.
 Solutions require changes in the way that plastic products are allowed to be created.
-Solutions will require laws and regulations which will chop down the ability of petroleum and plastics companies to fill our world with harmful crap.
-Sorry, all they can offer are bogus, end-of-pipe fixes that conveniently cost even more investment, for more profit, while the environment continues to groan from corporate depredation.
+Solutions will require laws and regulations which will restrict the ability of petroleum and plastics companies to fill our world with harmful crap.
+Sorry, all they can offer are alarming warnings that time is running out and bogus, end-of-pipe fixes that conveniently cost even more investment, for more profit, while the environment continues to groan from corporate depredation.
 Read article.
 PlasticWasteCandEN-4-16-18